dave-hudson/c8/doc/c8_natural_operator_mi.md

 auto operator -(const natural &v) const -> natural;
 ```

-Subtracts `v` (right hand side of the operator) from the value of this object (left hand side of the operator), resulting in a new `c8::natural` number.
+Subtracts the value of `v` (right hand side of the operator) from the value of this object (left hand side of the operator), resulting in a new `c8::natural` number.

 ### Return Value ###

-A new `c8::natural` object with a value equal to `v` subtracted from this number.
+A new `c8::natural` object with a value equal to the value of `v` subtracted from the value of this object.

 ### Exceptions ###